 The first thing to remember is that if someone has chosen to tell you that they are self-harming then you will be someone that they trust and feel comfortable talking to.
 It is not easy to tell someone for the first time about something very private like self-harm.
 The person may have considered for a long time whether to talk about it or not and the fact that they have disclosed to you, even though it might be difficult, might be the first steps to finding help and changing their situation.

-Try not to panic or over react; MORE DETAILS of what it is to over react.. both good and bad! they are not alone in self-harming and neither are you as someone trying to support them.
+If a disclosure is made take it in your stride.
+Keep your body language open and remain emotionally neutral.
+They are not alone in self-harming and neither are you as someone trying to support them.
 Self-harm is a coping mechanism but it does not necessarily mean that the person is feeling suicidal or mean that they are at serious risk.
 However, staff should remain vigilant for signs that an issue is more serious.

 If a young person discloses that they self-harm there are some initial key things to remember including: